learn-co-students/module-2-code-challenge-nyc04-seng-ft-071220-module-2-code-challenge---late-show-1598646907/README.md

 After submitting the form, the user should be redirected to the selected episode's show page.

 ### 3. Episode Show Page
+[X] Create a show page for the episodes
 On the episode show page, a user should see:

 - Episode date